-Scholastic is a leading publisher of children's books sold through bookstores, on-line retailers and mass merchandisers primarily in the United States.
-Scholastic's original publications include Harry Potter[®], The Hunger Games[®], The Bad Guys[TM], The Baby-Sitters Club[®], The Magic School Bus[®], Captain Underpants[®], Dog Man[®], Wings of Fire[TM], Cat Kid Comic Club[®], I Survived, Goosebumps[®] and Clifford The Big Red Dog[®], and licensed properties such as Peppa Pig[®] and Pokemon[®].
-In addition, Klutz[®] and Make Believe Ideas[TM] publish and create "books plus" and novelty products for children, including Klutz titles such as Ink and Paint Manga, Mini Clay World Puppy Treat Truck, and LEGO[®] Race Cars and titles in the Never Touch series from Make Believe Ideas.
+Scholastic is a leading publisher of children's books sold through bookstores, online retailers and mass merchandisers primarily in the United States.
+Scholastic's original publications include Harry Potter®, The Hunger Games®, The Bad Guys®TM, The Baby-Sitters Club®, The Magic School Bus®, Captain Underpants®, Dog Man®, Wings of FireTM, Cat Kid Comic Club®, I Survived, Goosebumps® and Clifford The Big Red Dog®, and licensed properties such as Peppa Pig® and Pokemon®.
+In addition, Klutz® and Make Believe IdeasTM publish and create "books plus" and novelty products for children, including Klutz titles such as Mini Shake Shop, Pokemon Stained Glass, and LEGO® Miniature Photography and titles in the Never Touch® series from Make Believe Ideas.

-The Company's trade organization focuses on publishing, marketing and selling books to bookstores, on-line retailers, mass merchandisers, specialty sales outlets and other book retailers, and also supplies books for the Company's proprietary school channels.
+The Company's trade organization focuses on publishing, marketing and selling books to bookstores, online retailers, mass merchandisers, specialty sales outlets and other book retailers, and also supplies books for the Company's proprietary school channels.
 The Company maintains a talented and experienced creative staff that constantly seeks to attract, develop and retain the best children's authors and illustrators.
 The Company believes that its trade publishing staff, combined with the Company's reputation and proprietary school distribution channels, provides a significant competitive advantage, evidenced by numerous bestsellers over the past two decades.
-Top selling new release titles in the trade division during fiscal 2023 included Dog Man #11: Twenty Thousand Fleas Under the Sea, Cat Kid Comic Club: Collaborations, Harry Potter and the Order of the Phoenix: The Illustrated Edition, Wings of Fire Graphix #6: Moon Rising, The Baby-Sitters Club® Graphic Novel #13: Mary Anne's Bad Luck Mystery and Nick and Charlie: A HeartstopperTM Novella.
+Top selling new release titles in the trade division during fiscal 2024 included Dog Man #12: The Scarlett Shedder, Cat Kid Comic Club #5: Influencers, HeartstopperTM #5, the interactive edition of Harry Potter and the Prisoner of Azkaban, Wings of FireTM Graphix #7: Winter Turning, The Baby-Sitters Club Graphic Novel #15: Claudia and the Bad Joke, Amulet #9: Waverider, and Heroes: A Novel of Pearl Harbor.

 Also included in the Company's trade organization are Weston Woods Studios, Inc. ("Weston Woods") and Scholastic Audio, as well as Scholastic Entertainment Inc. ("SEI").
 Weston Woods creates audiovisual adaptations of classic children's picture books distributed through the school and retail markets.
 Scholastic Audio provides audiobook productions of popular children's titles.
 SEI is responsible for exploiting the Company's film and television assets, which include a large television programming library based on the Company's properties, and for developing new programming.
-During fiscal 2023, the Company produced the animated series "Eva the Owlet," based on the Owl Diaries books, which was released on AppleTV+® in March 2023.